ohm-vishwa/Cpp_Project/README.md

 Hello!
-I'm Om a student of CSE Branch in DAV IET Daltongaj, Palamu, Jharkhand.
+I'm Om a student of DAV IET Daltongaj in CSE Branch, Palamu, Jharkhand.

 This is very old Game Snake, Water, Gun similar to Rock, Paper, Sicssor.